 The thyroid gland is located at the base of the neck and it performs essential functions within the human body.
 This gland is responsible for regulating the speed at which the body produces protein and uses stored energy.
 It is important when suffering from thyroid related back pain that you get treatment because the thyroid gland controls how the body responds to other hormone imbalances in the body.

 Diagnosing back pain related to issues with the thyroid gland is difficult and often overlooked because there isn’t a litany of symptoms to document.

-Hyperthyroidism is a glandular problem in which the thyroid gland is unable to produce the right amount of hormones.
-Although in some instances it produces an insufficient amount of hormones, the more common problem is an over-production, which can cause a variety of other health problems.
+Hypothyroidism is a glandular problem in which the thyroid gland doesn’t produce enough thyroid hormone.
+This can cause a variety of other health problems.

 Identifying the symptoms of hyperthyroidism is a key factor in getting a quick and accurate diagnosis for effective treatment.
-The difficult in diagnosis is that hyperthyroidism can present with many symptoms that include: hair loss, muscle cramps, fatigue, constipation, hair loss, dry skin, weight gain, muscle weakness and an intolerance to cold temperatures.
+The difficulty in diagnosis is that hyperthyroidism can present with many symptoms that include: hair loss, muscle cramps, fatigue, constipation, dry skin, weight gain, muscle weakness and an intolerance to cold temperatures.

 If you experience two or more of these symptoms, document them and relay the information to your physician.
 This will help confirm the hyperthyroidism diagnosis or lead your doctor in another diagnostic direction.

 When thyroid problems result in back pain it is usually the result of cramps and spasms to the muscles in the back, which incidentally is a symptom of hyperthyroidism.
 Hypothyroidism also causes constipation, which can cause abdominal cramping and pain that also cause back pain.